AegixLinux/website/content/en/docs/tutorials/cyphertext-alcove.md

 ```

 Of course you can name either of these anything you like.
 For example, your encrypted folder could be `.bk_1` and your mount point could be the empty `/mnt` directory already on your system.
 I'm using `CyphertextAlcove` and `AlcoveVault` for demonstrative purposes.

-In the end, you'll have two aliases you can call from your terminal: 'alcove' and 'unalcove'.
-The first unlock your diary and the second locks it back up.

 Here's what it looks like in my terminal: